ayrat555/fang/fang/README.md

 make -j stop
 ```

-The `-j` flag in the above examples is not necessary but highly recommended.
+The `-j` flag in the above examples enables parallelism for `make`, is not necessary but highly recommended.

 ## Authors